Martín Cháves

-Martín Nicolás Cháves García (born 12 May 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for Churchill Brothers in the I-League.
+Martín Nicolás Cháves García (born 12 May 1998) is a Uruguayan professional footballer who plays as an attacking midfielder.

 Club career

 Cháves started his youth career in his hometown of Colonia del Sacramento with Nacional de Colonia and Juventud Colonia.
 He soon moved to Montevideo where he joined the academy of Uruguay's most successful club; Peñarol.
 He failed to break into Peñarol's senior team and joined Brazilian club Grêmio on loan in 2017, where he was assigned to their reserve team.

 Uruguayan Primera División club Juventud announced the signing of Cháves on a permanent deal in January 2019, however he didn't receive any game time with their senior team in both the Torneo Apertura and the Torneo Intermedio.

 On 29 August 2019, Cháves penned a one-year deal with Indian Super League side NorthEast United.

 On 31 July 2021, Cháves joined Greek second division club Rodos.

 Rajasthan United

 In August 2022, Cháves returned to India and signed with I-League club Rajasthan United on a one-year deal.
 On 25 August, he made his debut for the club against East Bengal in the Durand Cup, which ended in a 0–0 stalemate.
 He came on as a 73rd-minute substitute for Lalremsanga.

 In November 2022, he helped his team to reach the final of the Baji Rout Cup in Odisha.
 They later clinched the title defeating Churchill Brothers.
-On 12 January 2023, Rajasthan United confirmed that they have parted ways with Cháves.
-The club stated he returned to Uruguay citing personal reasons in a bid to be close to his family, which has now been deleted.
+On 12 January 2023, Rajasthan United confirmed that they had parted ways with Cháves.
+The club stated he had returned to Uruguay, citing personal reasons, in a bid to be close to his family.
+The post has since been deleted.